ibexa/documentation-developer/docs/content_management/content_relations.md

 Content can have Relations on item or on Field level.

 *Relations at Field level* are created using one of two special Field Types: Content relation (single) and Content relations (multiple).
-These Fields allow you to select one or more other content items in the Field value, which will be linked to these Fields.
+These Fields allow you to select one or more other content items in the Field value, which are linked to these Fields.

 *Relations at content item level* can be of three different types: